xsdk-project/xsdk-examples/mfem/sundials/README.md

 integrations with the sundials CVODE and ARKODE solvers which give MFEM access to an array of advance ODE solvers.

-This example is built to run in parallel, so launch it with your desired options:
+This example is built to run in parallel, so launch it with mpirun and your desired options:
 ```
-mpirun -np 4 transient-heat --kappa 0.5 --alpha 0.01 --ode-solver 8
+mpirun -np 4 ./transient-heat --kappa 0.5 --alpha 0.01 --ode-solver 8
 ```

 Useful non-default options: